global view constructed of white lines

 Illustration demonstrating key landmarks for left SO craniotomy, including SO nerve, skin incision, bur hole (brown), and craniotomy (blue). ©Pacific Neuroscience Institute Foundation

-In a recent study by Ansari et al1, data was analyzed from 129 SO surgeries conducted on 117 patients between 2007 and 2018.
-In particular, two parameters were evaluated:
+In our study by Ansari et al1, data from 129 supraorbital surgeries performed on 117 patients between 2007 and 2018 were analyzed.

 1. The effectiveness of using an endoscope

-2. The success of tumor removal (resection rate)
+2. The extent of tumor removal (resection rate)

 ©Pacific Neuroscience Institute Foundation